dylanljones/mplstyles/README.md

 > **Note**: If you are using PyCharm to edit the ``*.mplstyle`` files, right-click on the file and click 'Override File Type'.
 There, choose the ``Ini`` file-type.
-This enables some synthax highlighting, whcich makes it easier to find enables sections.
+This enables some synthax highlighting, which makes it easier to find uncommented sections.

 ## Usage